-Best headphones for cycling 2025: Indoors and outdoor options tested and rated
+Best headphones for cycling 2026: tested and rated for safety, sound and coordinating team tactics

-Which is why we rate the Shokz OpenRun Pro bone-conducting headphones not just as the best headphones for cycling, but also as an excellent set of headphones for everyday use.
+Once all these considerations are taken into account, our experts rate the Shokz OpenRun Pro bone-conducting headphones not just the best for cycling, but also an excellent choice for everyday use.

-Our testing largely took place indoors, as this is where the majority of the team tends to use them and our reviews are focused accordingly.
+Our testing largely took place indoors, as this is where the majority of the team uses them, and our reviews are focused accordingly.
 We weighed up how they perform while racing on Zwift, for example, aboard one of the best indoor smart trainers.
-However, we've also included some options suitable for use while riding outdoors, for those who choose to do this.
+However, we've also included some options suitable for use while riding outdoors, for those who choose to do this, laws allowing, of course!

 The Quick List